 - What to consider when you come across negative reviews on your business listing

-- 6 steps to take to remove Google Reviews
+- Six steps to remove Google reviews

 - How to get more positive reviews

-Is it Possible to Remove Google Reviews?
+Is it possible to remove Google Reviews?

-Google considers these types of reviews inappropriate, and grounds for removal:
+Google considers these types of reviews inappropriate and grounds for removal:

-- Spam or fake
+- Spam or fake reviews

-- Sexually explicit
+- Sexually explicit content

 - Terrorist in nature

-- A conflict of interest
+- Content with a conflict of interest

 - Prohibited content

-Learn more about flagging google reviews as inappropriate.
+Learn more about flagging Google reviews as inappropriate.